Anthony Berkeley Cox

 Anthony Berkeley Cox (5 July 1893 – 9 March 1971) was an English crime writer.
 He wrote under several pen-names, including Francis Iles, Anthony Berkeley and A. Monmouth Platts.
+He was a founder of the Detection Club, and his novel Before the Fact (1932) was filmed as the Alfred Hitchcock classic Suspicion (1941).

 Early life and education

 Anthony Berkeley Cox was born 5 July 1893 at Watford, son of medical practitioner Dr Alfred Edward Cox (1861–1936), of Monmouth House and The Platts, two adjoining properties on Watford High Street, and Sybil Maud (died 1924), née Iles, who ran a school at Monmouth House.
 His paternal grandfather was a Derby wine merchant.
 Cox had two younger siblings: Stephen Henry Johnson Cox (1899–1960), who became a schoolmaster, and Cynthia Cicely Cox (born 1897).

 With his brother, Cox was educated at Rose Hill School, Banstead, Surrey, and from the age of 14 was educated at Sherborne School and then University College, Oxford.